charles-roman/systems-programming/notes/c-programming/README.md

 - Heap memory provides global access to data as long as pointers to that data exist
 - Heap memory must be **explicitly allocated and deallocated** by the programmer.
   - Failure to do so can result in **memory leaks**.
+- After deallocating memory, it is always good practice to reset pointers referring to such memory to NULL.
+    - This prevents future access to invalid memory which may contain garbage values.
 - Dynamic memory can be used to allocate [arrays](#arrays) as well:
   - The returned pointer is the **base address** of the array.
   - You can use the memory just like a statically declared array.